Topics Map > Recruitment

 At this point they are Badgers!
 All campus resources are available to them.

-New Graduate Student Welcome (TBD whether in-person or online, due to COVID-19) is the Wednesday before fall semester begins.
+New Graduate Student Welcome (TBD whether in-person or online) is the Wednesday before fall semester begins.

 Other common questions:

 - When are graduate students eligible for financial aid?
 Does the Office of Student Financial Aid contact them?